Louisa Anne Meredith

 Louisa Anne Meredith (20 July 1812 – 21 October 1895), also known as Louisa Anne Twamley, was an Anglo-Australian writer, illustrator and possibly one of Australia's earliest photographers.

 Biography

 Louisa Anne Twamley was born in Birmingham, England, the daughter of Thomas Twamley and Louisa Ann née Meredith.
-She was educated mainly by her mother, and in 1835 published a volume, Poems, which was reviewed favourably.
-This was followed by The Romance of Nature (1836, third edition 1839), mostly in verse.
-Another volume was published in 1839, subtitled An autumn ramble on the Wye an account of a tour on the River Wye from Chepstow to near its source at Plynlimon.

 On 18 April 1839, she married her cousin, Charles Meredith at Old Edgbaston Church, Birmingham.
 Charles had emigrated to Van Diemen's Land (now Tasmania) in 1821 with his father George and family.
 They had been pioneers of grazing, whaling and other activities around Swansea on Tasmania's East Coast.
 Charles had become a squatter in the Canberra district of New South Wales.